eroxion/Tic-Tac-Toe-2D/README.md

 This is a 2D Tic Tac Toe game developed using **Unity 6 (6000.1.1f1)**.
 It offers two gameplay modes: **1 vs 1 (Local Multiplayer)** and **1 vs PC (Single Player)**.
 The game features a clean user interface built with Unity's UI Elements, engaging background music, and sound effects for tile selection, winning, and drawing.
 The game uses Scriptable Objects to manage tile data, ensuring modularity and scalability.

+## Play Online

+The game is live on itch.io!
+Try it now: [https://strange-erox.itch.io/tic-tac-toe](https://strange-erox.itch.io/tic-tac-toe)

 ## Features

 - **Game Modes**:
   - **Local Multiplayer**: Two players take turns on the same device to compete.
-  - **Single Player**: Play against an AI opponent with a simple random tile selection strategy.
+  - **Single Player**: Play against an AI opponent using the Minimax algorithm for optimal, challenging move selection.
 - **User Interface**:
   - A main menu with options to select game mode (1 vs 1, 1 vs PC) or exit the game.
   - A 3x3 grid where players click to place their symbols (O or X).